Michigan State University

 Advanced Digital Analytics

-An advanced course building on foundational analytics concepts, covering sophisticated measurement techniques, attribution modeling, and applied data analysis for digital advertising campaigns.
+An advanced course covering sophisticated measurement techniques, attribution modeling, and applied data analysis for digital advertising campaigns.

 Undergraduate